malramsay64/phd-thesis/02_Dynamics/introduction.md

 hole burning experiments, [@Schmidt-Rohr1991;@Cicerone1995;@Schiener1997] photobleaching, [@Cicerone1993]
 and optical microscopy. [@Bartko1999]

+The quantity used to measure this is the non-Gaussian parameter $\alpha$, which is a measure of how far the distribution of motions deviates from the expected Gaussian distribution [@Donati1999;@Rahman1964].

 ![The trajectories in a simulation of over 20 structural relaxation times.
 The lines represent the trajectories each particle took within the simulation. \